-- You must appear in person (at the Office of Financial Aid, 131 College Circle, Swainsboro, GA), present a valid government-issued photo ID and a signed statement of educational purpose (to be submitted in person upon your arrival on campus). - If anyone in your household received SNAP benefits in 2012 or 2013, provide a signed statement indicating receipt of such benefits. - If anyone in your household paid child support to another household in 2013, provide a signed statement indicating the amount of child support paid, to whom it was paid and for whom it was paid.
+- You must appear in person at one of the Student Affairs campus locations, present a valid governmentissued photo ID and a signed statement of educational purpose (to be submitted in person upon your arrival on campus). - If anyone in your household received SNAP benefits during the past two year, provide a signed statement indicating receipt of such benefits. - If anyone in your household paid child support to another household during the tax year in question, provide a signed statement indicating the amount of child support paid, to whom it was paid and for whom it was paid.